-Pursuant to the provisions of the Act and SEBI Listing regulations, the Board of Directors has carried out an annual evaluation of its own performance, Committees of the Board and individual directors in accordance with the parameters for such evaluation formulated by the Nomination and Remuneration Committee.
-This exercise was carried out through a structured questionnaire prepared separately for the Board, Committees and individual Directors.
+Pursuant to the provisions of the Act and SEBI Listing regulations, the Board of Directors has carried out an annual evaluation of its own performance, directors individually and committees of the Board in accordance with the parameters for such evaluation formulated by the Nomination and Remuneration Committee.
+This exercise was carried out through a structured questionnaires which were circulated to the members of the Board and Committees soliciting their feedback.

-The performance of the Board was evaluated by the Board after seeking inputs from all the directors on various aspects of the functioning of the Board such as Board members' understanding of their roles and responsibilities, adequacy of Board composition, Board meetings and the reporting process, quality and transparency of Board discussions, achievement of corporate objectives, etc.
+The performance of the Board was evaluated by the Board after seeking inputs from all the directors on various aspects of the functioning of the Board.
+Evaluation of the Board was based on criteria such as Board's understanding of its responsibilities, diversity and inclusiveness within the Board, strategic direction and guidance to the organisation, quality of Board discussion, Board communication and relationships etc.